 - CHAIN: Check your chain is free of any dirt and rust.
 If it squeaks when you pedal, lubricate it.

-- NUTS AND BOLTS: Check the quick release levers and any other nuts and bolts are tight and not at risk of loosening.
+- NUTS AND BOLTS: Check the quick release levers (or front-wheel bolts) and any other nuts and bolts are tight and not at risk of loosening.

 - LIGHTS: If you have a light on your bike, test that it turns on and off.